 Where to Find The Least Crowded Cenotes in Mexico

 We discovered the least crowded cenotes in Mexico were near the towns of Homun and Cuzamá.
-You will first need to rent a car and be comfortable taking a day trip on your own, but trust us it is totally worth it.
+You will first want to rent a car (don’t have a car? read on, we have an option for you below) and be comfortable taking a day trip on your own, but trust us it is totally worth it.
 Once you start driving into either Homun or Cuzama, which are about a 10-minute drive from each other on the same road, you will see handmade cenote signs after another.

 Almost all of these cenotes are not on Google Maps.

-There will be locals with a laminated piece of paper with photos of their cenotes trying to wave you down, and sometimes getting really close to your car, to have you come visit your cenote.
-They do get a little close but they are just trying to get people to come visit their cenotes.
+There are actually over 300 cenotes in Homun and over 20 cenotes in Cuzamá you can visit.
+There will be locals with a laminated piece of paper with photos of their cenotes trying to wave you down, and sometimes getting really close to your car, to have you go visit cenotes with them.
+They do get a little close but they are just trying to get people to come visit cenotes that may be hard to find.

 There’s no need to panic, these are totally legit.